-In connection with the Merger, the Board adopted a director compensation policy under which our non- employee directors are eligible to receive compensation for service on our Board and committees of our Board.
+In connection with the Merger, the Board adopted a director compensation policy under which our non-employee directors are eligible to receive compensation for service on our Board and committees of our Board.
 Pursuant to the policy, directors receive an annual retainer of \$75,000.
-In addition, each non- employee director who serves as a member or chair of a committee will receive the following annual amounts:
+In addition, each non-employee director who serves as a member or chair of a committee will receive the following annual amounts:

+Annual

-Position Annu al Retainer
+Position] Retainer

 Audit Committee Chair: \$ 30,000

 Audit Committee Member: \$ 15,000

 Compensation Committee Chair: \$ 20,000

 Compensation Committee Member: \$ 10,000

 Nominating and Corporate Governance Committee Chair: \$ 15,000

 Nominating and Corporate Governance Committee Member: \$ 7,500

 In addition to the cash retainers set forth above, under the director compensation policy, beginning in 2022, each non-employee director will receive an annual grant of RSUs under the 2021 Plan with a grant date fair value equal to approximately \$125,000.
 The RSUs will fully vest on the first anniversary of the grant date, subject to the director's continued service on the Board.
-In the event of a Change of Control (as defined in "- Additional Narrative Disclosure - Potential Payments Upon Termination or Change in Control - Stock Options and RSUs"), all outstanding RSUs held by non-employee directors will become fully vested, subject to the non-employee director's continued service on the Board through the date of the Change of Control.
+In the event of a Change of Control (as defined in "-Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control-Stock Options and RSUs"), all outstanding RSUs held by non-employee director's continued service on the Board through the date of the Change of Control.